harvard-nrg/mrverify-rt/README.md

 Scan Buddy
 ============
 Scan Buddy is a simple DICOM C-STORE receiver that will process scans as they arrive.
-The primary use case is detecting MRI acquisition errors.
+The primary use case is detecting MRI acquisition errors at the point of scan.

 ## Running Scan Buddy
 To run Scan Buddy, run the `start.py` command line tool with a